Thirteen Democrats qualify for Washington presidential primary, Trump sole choice for Republicans

 Former Massachusetts Gov. William Weld also is running for the Republican nomination.
 But Weld did not meet the state GOP’s requirements for getting on the ballot, which included signatures from a dozen members of the state GOP central committee and a $12,000 fee, said state Republican Party spokesman Kyle Fischer.

-State Republican Party Chairman Caleb Heimlich said he’s excited for the earlier primary election, “as it will give Washingtonians a larger voice in the primary process and we anticipate strong support for President Trump going into the 2020 election.”
+State Republican Party Chairman Caleb Heimlich said he’s excited for the earlier primary election, “as it will give Washingtonians a larger voice in the primary process, and we anticipate strong support for President Trump going into the 2020 election.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.